FOR EVERYONE

 30,000 hospitalized patients lose their lives to medical errors in Canada every year.
 That’s the equivalent of a fully loaded jumbo jet crashing and killing everyone on board each week.

-The risk of avoidable death in a U.S. hospital with a D or F patient safety grade is 92 percent higher than it is in hospitals with than an A grade.
+The risk of avoidable death in a U.S. hospital with a D or F patient safety grade is 92 percent higher than it is in hospitals with an A grade.

 Canada has no similar hospital rating tool to allow patients and families to make informed decisions about the safety of their healthcare provider.